Daylight saving time, the final cancellation of the exchange also in Italy, that's when »ILMETEO.it

 Weather: daylight saving time, the final cancellation of the exchange also in Italy, this is the time

-Daylight saving time change, we tell you if for the last timeIn a few weeks, exactly Starts on Sunday, March 26, 2022, summer when that We will have to move the hands forward by one hour.
-Although this year This may be the last time in ItalyIndeed, soon there may be a change in EPOCAL’s management of schedules across Europe.
+Daylight saving time change, we tell you if for the last timeIn a few weeks, exactly Sunday, March 27, 2022, the moment of summer will begin when that We will have to move the hands forward by one hour.
+Although this year This may be the last time in ItalyAnd, in fact, soon there could be a change in EPOCAL in managing schedules all the time.
 Let’s see what it is about.

 at ItaliaGiven the location of our country, The advantage derived from the time change is relevant from an economic point of view (more sunlight = less electricity consumption for lighting) and from an environmental point of view.
-According to data from Terna (Director of Electricity Services), the reduction in electricity consumption in Italy due to the summer was equal to 9 billion and 100 million kWh, which is the same annual electricity used by a region such as Sardinia.
+According to the data of Terna (Director of Electricity Services), from 2004 to 2018, the reduction in electricity consumption in Italy due to the summer was equal to 9 billion and 100 million kWh, which is the same annual electricity used by the Sardinian region.
 This allowed citizens to save about 1 billion 545 million euros.
 All this then translates to Reduced carbon dioxide emissions to the atmosphere from energy production Thus a partial reduction of the greenhouse gases responsible for climate change.

 “Internet trailblazer.
 Travelaholic.
 Passionate social media evangelist.
 Tv advocate.”